- Dave Millier, CEO, Uzado Inc.

 - The incident response of most organizations is ad hoc at best.
 A formal management plan is rarely developed or adhered to, resulting in ineffective firefighting responses and inefficient allocation of resources.

 - You will experience incidents.
-Organizations can’t rely on “out-of-the-box” responses anymore.
+Don’t rely on ready-made responses anymore.
 They’re too broad and easy to ignore.
 Save your organization response time and confusion by developing your own specific incident use cases.

-- Results of incident response must be analyzed, tracked, and reviewed regularly.
-Otherwise a lack of comprehensive understanding of trends and patterns regarding incidents leads to being re-victimized by the same vector.
+- Analyze, track, and review results of incident response regularly.
+Without a comprehensive understanding of incident trends and patterns, you can be revictimized by the same attack vector.

 - Establish communication processes and channels well in advance of a crisis.
 Don’t wait until a state of panic.
-Collaborate and share information mutually with other organizations to stay ahead of incoming threats.
+Collaborate and exchange information with other organizations to stay ahead of incoming threats.

 Impact and Result